NVlabs/geomapnet/scripts/configs/README.md

 ## Hyperparameters
 Most parameters in the config files are self-explanatory.
 Here are some notes:

-- `beta` is the initial value of Beta in Eq.
-3 of the paper
+- `beta` is the initial value of Gamma (Eq.
+3 of the paper) for absolute pose

-- `gamma` is the initial value of Gamma in Eq.
-3 of the paper
+- `gamma` is the initial value of Gamma (Eq.
+3 of the paper) for relative pose

 - `steps` is the size of tuples of images to use for training (parameter `s` described in Section 3.5 of the paper)